 First of all, you need to figure out what type of control your system requires.
-Most utilize a low-voltage thermostat control (about 24v), but verify what yours needs before you buy.
+Most utilize a low-voltage thermostat control (about 24v) but verify what your needs are before you buy.
 It could be a line voltage (110 or 220v) or a millivolt (75mv).
 You may be able to look up the specifications online, for your system.

 Next, you need to figure out the features you would like to have on your thermostat.
 There are always more basic models available along with the fancier versions.
 24-hour programming is a popular feature that allows you to preset temperatures for various times of the day, based on your family’s schedule.